Greater Raleigh Sports Spotlight: Cary Provides a Perfect Pitch for NCAA College Cup

 “There’s definitely a wow factor,” said Katharine Eberhardt, business development director for NCFC Youth.
 “It’s fun to see how an event comes together.
 With the NCAA, we’re fortunate that we’ve been hosting for so many years and there’s a good momentum and a good path of success to follow.
 We have a group of partners who are very knowledgeable and experienced and able to make sure that everything is checked off and that we are providing a stellar environment.
 We want to make sure that it’s perfect to them.”

 NCFC Youth hosts multiple events each year, and few are bigger than their fall showcases, which, in the years that Cary hosts a College Cup, are coordinated with the championships.
 The week before Thanksgiving, the visitRaleigh.com Girls College Showcase featured 550 teams.
-The visitRaleigh.com Boys College Showcase, concurrent with the Men’s College Cup Dec.
-13-15, is expected to draw 440 teams from around the country.
+The visitRaleigh.com Boys College Showcase, concurrent with the Men’s College Cup, Dec.
+13-15, draws an estimated 440 teams from around the country.
 Tickets to the Men’s College Cup are included in registration for the boys’ showcase teams, which helps to ensure big crowds on game day.

 And the NCAA has made note of the stellar attendance in Cary, including in 2015, when an overall attendance record of more than 25,000 fans filled the stadium for the women’s championship event (semifinal and final matches).

 While three-fourths of the showcase games are played in Greater Raleigh, the event is too big for one county, so fields are in use from Mebane to Wilson on showcase weekends.
 The logistics of such events—from scheduling, to arranging referees to managing hotel room blocks—can be dizzying.
 But Eberhardt says NCFC Youth is up to the task, along with the other host partners.